smsunarto/smsunarto.com/content/pages/home/index.md

 # Hi there, I’m Scott.

-I'm a rising junior at UC Berkeley studying EECS.
-On the side, I spend most of my time learning and hacking on blockchain-related projects.
-I helped create [Dark Forest](https://twitter.com/darkforest_eth).
-In the past I've worked as a software engineer intern at [Uniswap](https://uniswap.org) and security engineer at [Trail of Bits](https://trailofbits.com).
+I'm a junior at UC Berkeley studying EECS.
+Currently, I'm building **[Lattice](https://latice.xyz)**

+I helped create [Dark Forest](https://twitter.com/darkforest_eth), worked as a security engineer at **[Trail of Bits](https://trailofbits.com)**, and interned at **[Uniswap](https://uniswap.org)**.

+On the side, I angel invest in founders I like and my smart friends.

-Before university, I took a gap year to work as a software engineer at a cryptocurrency exchange in Asia.
-I was also a part of the founding engineering team of [LandX](https://landx.id), Indonesia’s largest real estate equity crowdfunding platform.
+One week before I started university, I got a job offer to work full-time as a software engineer.
+Subsequently, I withdrew from college before the first day of class, cancelled my flights, and decided to take a gap year.
+In that chapter of my life, I worked as a software engineer at a cryptocurrency exchange in Asia and was also a part of the founding engineering team of **[LandX](https://landx.id)**, Indonesia’s largest equity crowdfunding platform.

 At my free time, I’m an amateur cook with a soft spot for Chinese and Japanese cuisines.
-I also write occassionally to organize my cluttered thoughts.
 <br />

 **Contacting me**
 If you are still here and I don’t know you yet, let’s chat!

 The best place to reach me is through my [Twitter](https://twitter.com/smsunarto) or my email at [my first name] @ smsunarto.com.

 ---